 - Akismat Spam filter - SEO Yoast A great plugin to easily configure the information that you want search engines to see.
-There's also a tab for setting the meta data that Facebook picks up and shares. - Contact Form 7 Simple contact form that you configure with your email. - Facebook comments Installs the Facebook comment system at the bottom of each post or page or both. - HelloBar for Wordpress The drop down bar at the top of the page.
+There's also a tab for setting the meta data that Facebook picks up and shares. - Contact Form 7 Simple contact form that you configure with your email. - Digg Digg The share bar that floats on the left side of the page with social media buttons.
+You can also configure it to appear as a line of social media buttons above and below a post or page. - Facebook comments Installs the Facebook comment system at the bottom of each post or page or both. - HelloBar for Wordpress The drop down bar at the top of the page.
 Go to www.hellobar.com to set up an account first. - Jetpack by Wordpress.com Up to the minute stats